A short note on inf-sup conditions for the Taylor-Hood family $Q_k$-$Q_{k-1}$

 \section{Abstract}

-We discuss two types of discrete inf-sup conditions for the Taylor-Hood family $Q_k$--$Q_{k-1}$ for all $k\in \mathbb{N}$ with $k\ge 2$ in 2D and 3D.
-While in 2D all results hold for a general class of hexahedral meshes, the results in 3D are restricted to meshes of parallelepipeds.
+{We discuss two types of discrete inf-sup conditions of the Stokes problem for the Taylor-Hood family $Q_k$--$Q_{k-1}$ for all $k\in \mathbb{N}$ with $k\ge 2$ in 2D and 3D.
+While in 2D all results hold for a general class of quadrilateral meshes, the results in 3D are restricted to meshes of parallelepipeds.
 The analysis is based on an element-wise technique as opposed to the widely used macroelement technique.
-This leads to inf-sup conditions on each element of the subdivision as well as to inf-sup conditions on the whole computational domain.
+It covers Stokes problems with pure Dirichlet boundary conditions, pure Neumann boundary conditions, and mixed boundary conditions. }